laurencw348/applewebsite/documents/design-journey.md

 > When conducting user testing, you should take notes during the test.
 Place your notes here.

 Task 1: User asks to scroll down on the home page to the very bottom of the page.
 User indicates they would call the phone number immediately.
 Task 4: User asks to navigate to the home page.
 User stays at the top of the page for a while and asks to keep scrolling down slowly.
-User is slightly confused, but answers: 'Yes, I will be able to attend for a bit because is open everyday at 3pm'
+User is slightly confused, but answers: 'Yes, I will be able to attend for a bit because its open everyday at 3pm'
 Task 1: User asks to see the navigation bar, thinks for a second and asks to go to 'Things to Do'.
 User asks to scroll down slowly.
 User says 'Oh there, schedule of performances.
 So 12pm on Saturday right?'
 Task 3: User asks to go to the 'Things to Do' page.
 User says 'Yeah because I'm vegan I do have some options to eat'.